vdaburon/blog_http_simple_table_server/doc/FR/README_FR.md

 When the command and/or a parameter are wrongs, the result is a page html status 200 but the **title** contains the label **KO**.

 Examples :
-Send a unknown command, be careful Command a case sensitive (READ != read)
+Send a unknown command, be careful Command a case sensitive (READ != read)<br/>
 ```HTML
 <html><title>KO</title>
 <body>Error : unknown command !</body>
 </html>
 ```

-Try to read value from a file not yet load with INITFILE
+Try to read value from a file not yet load with INITFILE<br/>
 ```HTML
 <html><title>KO</title>
 <body>Error : logins.csv not loaded yet !</body>
 </html>
 ```

-Try to read value from a file but no more line in the Linked List
+Try to read value from a file but no more line in the Linked List<br/>
 ```HTML
 <html><title>KO</title>
 <body>Error : No more line !</body>
 </html>
 ```

-Try to save lines in a file what contains illegal character like “..”, “:”
+Try to save lines in a file what contains illegal character like “..”, “:”<br/>
 ```HTML
 <html><title>KO</title>
 <body>Error : Illegal character found !</body>
 </html>
 ```

-Command FIND
+Command FIND<br/>
 ```HTML
 <html><title>KO</title>
 <body>Error : Not find !</body>
 </html>
 ```

-Command FIND and FIND_MODE=REGEX_FIND or REGEX_MATCH
+Command FIND and FIND_MODE=REGEX_FIND or REGEX_MATCH<br/>
 ```HTML
 <html><title>KO</title>
 <body>Error : Regex compile error !</body>